 We will make the following further information on signs of a child's involvement in sexual exploitation available to staff.
-Child sexual exploitation: guide for practitioners
+Child sexual exploitation: guide for practitioners coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.

 County lines